-- When this range is installed in a mobile home, it must be secured according to the instructions in this document. - Four-wire power supply cord or cable must be used in a mobile home installation.
-The appliance wiring will need to be revised.
-See "Electrical Connection - U.S.A.
-Only" section.
+- When this range is installed in a mobile home, it must be secured to the floor during transit.
+Any method of securing the range is adequate as long as it conforms to the standards listed above. - Four-wire power supply cord or cable must be used in a mobile home installation.